P. J. Stock: Broadcasting career

 Stock had his own show on Montreal radio called The Stock Exchange on Team 990.
 He presented sports on Montreal News at 6 on CBMT (CBC) television on a segment named Stock Talk.
 Being bilingual, he regularly appears in a francophone sports debate program on RDS, L'Antichambre.
-He was also a game and studio analyst for The NHL On OLN in its first season.
+He was also a game and studio analyst for The NHL on OLN in its first season.

 Stock debuted on CBC's Hockey Night in Canada in 2007 as a panel member for The Hot Stove segment hosted by Ron MacLean.
 For the 2008–09 season, he was reassigned to handle the scores and highlights.
 In 2010, he became an in-studio analyst on HNIC alongside Kelly Hrudey.

 On December 18, 2009, Stock hosted "The Intermission with Tony Marinaro and The Stock Exchange" for the final time.
 On February 3, 2010, Stock joined the morning show team of Chantal Desjardins and Pete Marier on CHOM-FM in Montreal.
 Stock left the station a year later.

 Stock was a participant in the second season of the CBC's reality competition, Battle of the Blades, partnered with Russian figure skater Violetta Afanasieva.

 In 2012, Stock was featured along with Isabelle Brasseur in a TV advertisement by Depend, an incontinence product brand.
 With the help of these two athletes, Depend supports the Canadian Cancer Society for cancers below the waist and the BC Cancer Foundation's Underwear Affair.

 When Rogers Media acquired the national NHL rights in November 2013, in which Sportsnet produces games airing on its Rogers-owned channels and CBC Television, Stock joined Sportsnet full-time.
 In June 2016, Rogers Media announced that Stock was cut from his position as a Hockey Night in Canada host, due to financial reasons.

-For over 10 years, PJ has been an analyst on RDS, Canada's leading French Canadian Sport network.
+For over 10 years, P.J. has been an analyst on RDS, Canada's leading French Canadian Sport network.

 As of 2020, Stock is a producer on CBC's "Battle of the Blades" and the host of his podcast, "StockTalk".